kanchwala-yusuf/Damn-Vulnerable-Terraform-Project/README.md

 # sample-tf
-Example of a vulnerable terraform file
+Example of a vulnerable terraform project